 Final Thoughts

-If water backs up into your sink when the washing machine runs, it’s usually a sign of a developing drainage or airflow issue.
-While the system may still function, the underlying imbalance often continues to worsen over time.
+If water backs up into your sink when the washing machine runs, it usually reflects a developing drainage issue rather than a one-time problem, and while the system may still function, the underlying condition often continues to worsen.
+As this continues, the behavior becomes more consistent and more noticeable, helping you recognize when the issue has progressed beyond a temporary restriction.